Noussse/python-project/README.md

 # python project
- tryin to automate my files in download folder
+ trying to automate my files in download folder to make it more organaized